hashicorp/terraform-provider-google/website/docs/r/privateca_certificate_authority.html.markdown

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.

+* `disable_on_delete` - (Optional) If set to `true`, the Certificate Authority will be disabled on delete.
+If the Certitificate Authorities is not disabled, it cannot be deleted.
+Use with care.
+Defaults to `false`.

 The `issuing_options` block supports: